-BLACKBURN and District CTC’s Ian Stott has been crowned King of the Lakes and Lancs Sporting Courses Series (SPOCO) – just pipping Clayton Velo’s Pete Greenwood, who had held the lead for much of the 20 events.
+BLACKBURN and District CTC’s Ian Stott has been crowned King of the Lakes and Lancs Sporting Courses Series (SPOCO) – just pipping Clayton Velo’s Pete Greenwood, who had held the lead for much of

 With qualifiers requiring to ride a minimum of eight of these events, Stott gave the final one a miss at Penrith on Saturday having almost made himself unbeatable at the top of the table.

 Greenwood had some consolation in winning the Vet50plus category after some excellent riding ever since the first event at Bolton-by-Bowland way back in February.

 The team award went to the Rossendale Road Club after some consistent riding from Martin Tonge, who also took the Vet40 award and was backed by Derek Schofield and the SPOCO Series organiser Paul

 Ian Cox of Darwen not only took the North Lancashire Road Club 50 Mile Championship Title for 2011 in the Preston Wheelers promotion on Sunday but was also outright winner of the event.

 His ride of one hour 55 minutes 23 seconds was an outstanding performance for the Garstang-based course giving him a one-minute margin over the promoting club’s Paul Fleming.

 Supported by Rob Dickinson (2-00-26) and Fraser Snape (2-01-10), the NLRC won the team award.